weggetor/ioBroker.airconwithme/README.md

 | remoteDisable | 0: Enable; 1: Disable |

 ## Changelog
+### 0.0.3
+* (weggetor) Renamed some variables to avoid possible interference with other adapters, removed not used adminTab

 ### 0.0.2
 * (weggetor) Modifications to automatic build incl. upload to npm